sleepymountain/AHNAppointmentChecker/README.md

 ```
 New in 1.6b:
 - Fatal bug fix (Crashed when appointments were found.
 Problem was due to if statement instead of using try with exceptions.)
+- Removed ToastNotifier and Replaced with Plyer (due to issues during build)

 New in v1.5b
 - Better UI Formatting